 What should be at the center of your small business marketing strategy?
 Content marketing.

 Content marketing is the act of developing and publishing high-quality content that is valuable to your target audience.
-It needs to speak to their challenges and needs while positioning your business as the solution through creative storytelling.
+It should speak to their challenges and needs while positioning your business as the solution through creative storytelling.

 It’s important to note that content marketing is a long-term strategy.
 It will take significant time to build rapport with your customers and search engines.
 However, when done correctly, content marketing can position your business as an industry leader and build long-lasting relationships with your audience.